 You will now use the average spectrum for each sample and the property values that you have imported (% of the three powders) to train a quantification model.

-Press the “Model” button in the lower right corner of the screen to move to the Model step.
+Click the Model button on the left side of the screen to move to the Model step.

 In the menu on the left you can see the Sample model that you created before.
-To make an additional model Press the “Add” button.
+To make an additional model select the Add button.

-In the window that appears, press the “Quantification” tab.
+In the window that appears, open the Quantification tab.

-Write a name for the model (or just use the default name) and press “OK”.
+Write a name for the model (or just use the default name) and click OK.

 In the next step of the wizard, you can select the samples that you want to include in the model.
 By default, the “Train” group has been included and the “Unknown Mix” group has been excluded (since these samples do not have any entered data for % of powder they can not be used for the training).
 This is OK.